FreeCAD/FreeCAD-render/docs/Lights.md

 ### Point light

-The point light is an omni-directional point of light, meaning that it is infinitely small and emits light equally in all directions, similar to a light bulb or a candle flame.
+The point light is an omni-directional infinitely small source of light, meaning that it emits light equally in all directions, similar to a lightbulb or a candle flame.

 #### Creation